mayhemheroes/nickel/rfcs/004-typechecking.md

 We may extend the QuickLook phase to also cover `Dyn`, but this needs more investigation.
-Another fix could be to make all type constructors invariant also for the subtyping relation generated by `Dyn`, but that is quite restrictive in practice (several examples in this document would need `Array T <: Array Dyn`, to get rid of the casts).
+Another fix could be to make all type constructors invariant also for the subtyping relation generated by `Dyn`, but that is quite restrictive in practice (several examples in this document would need `Array T <: Array Dyn` in order to get rid of the casts).

 ### Packing up